Climate Strategy: Underwriting Strategy

 - Risk Control initiatives, which help us with risk mitigation, selection and pricing.

-- Proprietary flood underwriting, which factors in building footprints compared with segmented flood zones.
+- Proprietary Commercial Property flood underwriting, which factors in building footprints compared with segmented flood zones.

 - Proprietary wildfire underwriting, which factors in terrain slope, vegetation density and propensity to burn, and road access (including proximity to fire stations), as well as historical footprints.